Coalescing systems of non-Brownian particles: Introduction

 Coalescing systems of more general Markov processes have been investigated because of their appearance as the duals of models in genetics of the stepping stone type, see, for example, \cite{MR1404524, MR1415234, MR1457055, MR1797304, MR1986843, MR2113855, MR2162813, MR2259212, MR2384748}.

+We show in Section~\ref{S:countable} that if $E$ is a locally compact, second-countable, Hausdorff (and hence metrizable) space and $X$ is a Feller process on $E$, then it is possible to define a process $\bzeta$ taking values in $E^{\mathbb{N}}$ with the property that the coordinate processes evolve as independent copies of $X$ until two such processes collide, after which those two coordinate processes evolve as a common copy of $X$.
+Write $\Xi_t$ for the closure of the random countable set $\{\zeta_i(t) : i \in \mathbb{N}\}$.
+We demonstrate that if $\x'$ and $\x''$ are two elements of $E^{\mathbb{N}}$ with the same closure, then the distribution of $\Xi$ when $\bzeta$ starts from $\x'$ is the same as that when $\bzeta$ starts from $\x''$, and it follows that $\Xi$ is a strong Markov process.
+Taking the entries in the sequence $\bzeta_0 \in E^{\mathbb{N}}$ to be a countable dense subset of $E$ gives $\Xi_0 = E$ and corresponds to the intuitive idea of constructing a coalescing particle system with an initial condition consisting of a particle at each point of $E$.

-Arratia's ``topological'' argument for instantaneous coalescence to a locally finite set fails when one considers Markov processes on the line or circle with discontinuous sample paths or Markov processes with state spaces that are not locally like the real line.
+Arratia's ``topological'' argument for the instantaneous coalescence of such a system to a locally finite set fails when one considers Markov processes on the line or circle with discontinuous sample paths or Markov processes with state spaces that are not locally like the real line.
 We show, however, that analogous conclusions holds for coalescing Brownian motions on the ``finite'' and ``infinite'' (that is, compact and non-compact) Sierpinski gaskets and stable processes on the circle and line -- provided, of course, that the stable index is greater than $1$, so that an independent pair of such motions collides with positive probability.
-Similar methods will apply to Markov processes on more general state spaces when the process and the state space have suitable local self-similarity properties, but we have not pursued a result with more encompassing hypotheses.
-As well as providing an interesting test case of a process with continuous sample paths on a state space that is not locally one-dimensional but is such that two independent copies of the process will collide with positive probability, the Brownian motion on the Sierpinski gasket was introduced as a model for diffusion in disordered media and it has since attracted a considerable amount of attention.
-The reader can get a feeling for this literature by consulting some of the earlier works such as \cite{barlow88, MR988082, barlow95} and more recent papers such as \cite{MR2018919, MR2161694} and the references therein.

-We give a sketch of the argument for the simplest case of stable processes on the circle in order to motivate some of the estimates that we must develop before we can present proofs in each of the various settings.

-Observe from the scaling property of stable processes on the line that if $X'$ and $X''$ are independent copies of a stable processes of index $\alpha >1$ on the unit circle $\cir$ starting from two distinct points that are $2\pi \eps$ apart, then there exist positive constants $\beta$ and $p$ such that the probability the processes will collide by time $\beta \eps^{\alpha}$ is bounded below by $p$.
+In order to motivate some of the estimates that we develop for each of these cases, we first give a brief sketch of how our general approach applies to the case where the underlying Markov motion $X$ is an appropriate process on a compact state space.
+Suppose, then, that the space $E$ is compact with its topology metrized by a metric $r$.
+Consider a strong Markov process $X$ with state space $E$.
+Let $X'$ and $X''$ be independent copies of $X$ started from $x'$ and $x''$.
+Assume there are constants $\beta, \alpha, p > 0$ (not depending on $x',x''$) such that for all $\epsilon > 0$